-As part of our ongoing commitment to promoting creative technology-related educational initatives in the province, DigiBC is asking for your support through sponsorship of a new BC Game Developers Innovation Award, in conjunction with the Science Fair Foundation of B.C.
-This is a new award for students participating in science fairs across the province in February, March and April 2018.
+As part of our strong commitment to creative technology-related educational initiatives in the province, DigiBC is asking for your support through sponsorship of the BC Game Developers Innovation Award, in conjunction with the Science Fair Foundation of BC.

 Any DigiBC member company who provides $1,000 in sponsorship will receive:

 - Acknowledgment in promotional materials

 - Acknowledgment on the Science Fair Foundation BC website

 - Acknowledgment on SFF BC social media channels

 In addition, if you would like to be involved in the fair for your region, you can help adjudicate the award, and attend the awards ceremony and help to present the Game Developers Awards.
 There are also likely to be opportunities for local media coverage.
 Not to mention the warm, fuzzy feeling that comes from helping students participate in science-based learning.

 If sponsorship is oversubscribed, the remaining funds will be used for for any of the following:

 ● Plaques for student winners to commemorate their achievements

 ● Additional sponsorship to the Science Fair Foundation